I work in an industry that is known for making precision measurements. The numbers are used for statistical processing.

 Why are the highways open at all?
 Lets put some reasonable perspective in our decision making.

-It really is time to go back to work and have normalcy.
+It really is time to go back to work and school to reestablish normalcy.

 How do I protect myself and others from the virus?